Finding a job

 Job listings

-The Swedish Public Employment Service (Arbetsförmedlingen) offers support to people looking for work.
-It offers information, advice and support.
-Then there are many privately run job sites commonly used to find a job in Sweden.
+Many people also use privately run job sites to find a job in Sweden.
 These websites usually include job listings (often in Swedish) and functions where you can upload your CV.

-EURES – the European jobs network
+EURES – the European network for finding a job

 You can get in touch with a EURES advisor at any organisation that is part of the EURES network – please see this list of EURES members in Sweden.